MSc/Postgraduate Diploma/Postgraduate Certificate

 Advice on typical offers

-You must have a good honours degree in Psychology or a related discipline.
+You must have a minimum of a 2:1 degree in Psychology or a related discipline.
 In exceptional circumstances, applicants with substantive relevant work experience or further training and a strong academic background will be considered.
 Please contact the programme leader if you are unsure whether your academic background is suitable preparation for this course.

 We particularly welcome graduates with experience in organisational settings.
 Newer graduates with an academic background incorporating Psychology with a plan for acquiring work experience alongside the course are also welcome to apply.
 We welcome applications from a variety of professional disciplines and backgrounds as well as geographical locations.
 Please include details regarding your relevant experience, skills and motivation in your application.